truetone/truetone.github.io/_posts/2012-04-22-media-queries-for-high-pixel-density-devices.markdown

 The technique involves creating two sets of background images.
-One standard-sized version and a double-sized version (@2x) for high pixel-density screens like the Retina display or Droid phone display.<!-- more --> For the purposes of this example, let's say I have a default icon that's 50px X 50px.
+One standard-sized version and a double-sized version (@2x) for high pixel-density screens like the Retina display or Droid phone display.
+For the purposes of this example, let's say I have a default icon that's 50px X 50px.

 {% highlight css %}